 - Weight loss

-- Experiencing one or more of these symptoms can cause you to miss work and need on-going medical treatment.
+Experiencing one or more of these symptoms can cause you to miss work and need ongoing medical treatment.

-There is no specific treatment or drug plan for Myelofibrosis in patients.
+There is no specific treatment or drug plan for myelofibrosis in patients.
 The only known potential cure is a stem cell transplant, but a patient must be young and have no health problems to be a candidate for this treatment.
-Since Myelofibrosis doesn’t present symptoms until patients are much older, stem cell transplants cannot be classified as an effective treatment.
+Since myelofibrosis doesn’t present symptoms until patients are much older, stem cell transplants cannot be classified as an effective treatment.

-Some complications from Myelofibrosis are:
+Some complications from myelofibrosis are:

 - Bleeding